raphiz/raphael.li/src/blog/2022/09/intellij-remote-x11-forward.md

 ## Alternativen

-This obvisously only works for the (deprecated) X11 Window Server - For Wayland, [Waypipe](https://gitlab.freedesktop.org/mstoeckl/waypipe/) seems like a good option (haven't tried it out yet).
+This obviously only works for the (deprecated) X11 Window Server - For Wayland, [Waypipe](https://gitlab.freedesktop.org/mstoeckl/waypipe/) seems like a good option (haven't tried it out yet).